This article explains how live content is displayed in the apps, including how events transition from upcoming to live.

 Giving users the ability to see when events are available to stream live allows them to plan their viewing time and ensure they don’t miss a second of live action.

-From version 6.7 of the AXIS Reference Apps, the ST1 and ST3 rows are supported on the app Home page in addition to the relevant sport item detail pages.
-This means you can dedicate rows to live and upcoming events on the Home page so that users see them as soon as they open their app.
+From version 6.9 of the AXIS Reference Apps, the new HX1 Advanced hero row is supported on the home and category pages.
+From version 6.7 of the AXIS Reference Apps, the ST1 and ST3 rows are supported on the app home page in addition to the relevant sports item detail pages.
+This means you can dedicate rows to live and upcoming events on the home page so that users see them as soon as they open their app.

 Note: ST3 rows are not currently supported on the homepage on Android devices.